Monitoring a Single K8s Cluster

 #6.
 Next Steps

-- Universal Service Map - Experience DeepFlow's AutoMetrics capability
+- Universal Service Map - Experience DeepFlow's AutoMetrics Capability

-- Distributed Tracing - Experience DeepFlow's AutoTracing capability
+- Distributed Tracing - Experience DeepFlow's AutoTracing Capability

-- Eliminate Data Silos - Learn about DeepFlow's AutoTagging and SmartEncoding capabilities
+- Eliminate Data Silos - Learn About DeepFlow's AutoTagging and SmartEncoding Capabilities

-- Full-Stack Distributed Tracing - Integrate tracing data like OpenTelemetry
+- Full-Stack Distributed Tracing - Integrate Tracing Data like OpenTelemetry